wlhunter00/AM-Automated-Opportunity-Capture/README.md

 ### Python Master Function Walkthrough:
 - Starts with importing the libraries mentioned in [Installation](#installation).
 - Connects to SQL server.
+- **Scraping Main Functions**
+  - ```def searchAndUpload(container, labelHTML, resultHTML, titleHTML, labelDef, resultDef, titleDef, databaseName, jobNumber, pageNumber, site):``` Will scrape all of the relevant information from a job, and then upload this information to an SQL raw table.
+    - Walkthrough: Very case based.
+First you scrap the jobs information using the HTML and class definitions (or hard code scrape it).
+Then you loop through the whole list and insert this information into SQL.
+Then based on the sites and the cases you insert specific information into the SQL table.
+    - Parameters: Takes in a job (container), the HTML and class of the label, result, and title information, the name of the table, the job number and website.
+    - Returns: Nothing.
+    - Called by ```scrapeSite```
+  - ```def scrapeSite(site, labelHTML, resultHMTL, labelDef, resultDef, containerHTML, containerDef, titleHTML, titleDef, numberOfPages, jobsPerPage):``` Main function used for web scraping.
+    - Walkthrough: First we get the needed information such as the database names, the starting number, and array of page numbers.
+Then for each page we get a list of jobs.
+Then for each job we scrape and upload.
+    - Parameters: The website, HTML and class for the label, result, container, and the number of pages and jobs per page.
+    - Returns: Nothing.
+    - Called by ```mainFunction```
+  - ```def scrapeEventbrite():``` Scrapes information from Eventbrites API and uploads it to SQL.
+    - Walkthrough: First give the categories to scrape.
+Then for each category find the number of pages of events there are.
+Then loop through each event and insert the given information into the table.
+    - Parameters: Nothing.
+    - Returns: Nothing.
+    - Called by: ```mainFunction```
+  - ```def executeScriptsFromFile(filename):``` Executes SQL query from a file.
+Used with ```cleanRawSQL``` and ```masterSQLFunction```.
+    - Walkthrough: Opens the SQL file, splits each command by find the ';', and then runs each command.
+    - Parameters: The location of the SQL query we want to run.
+    - Returns: Nothing.
+    - Called by: ```mainFunction```
 - **Scraping Helping Functions**
   - ```def removeEscape(text):``` removes the escape character for SQL inserts.
     - Parameters: Takes in string to parse.